Robotic Pyeloplasty Surgery – Introduction

 You are pretty limited.

 Two Days After Surgery

-Cannot sleep at night.
-Mainly because I cannot lie down due to the incision, so sleep sitting up and wake up every hour to void as they call it.
+Mainly because I cannot lie down due to the incision, so sleep sitting up and wake up every hour to void, as they call it.

-Took a total of 3000 mg of Tylenol over the course of the day.
+I took a total of 3000 mg of Tylenol over the day.